DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

   scrape_configs:
     - job_name: 'pushgateway-scrape'
-      scrape_interval: 60s
       honor_labels: true
       static_configs:
         - targets: ['pushgateway:9091']
   ```
   </details>

+## The basics

 ![veeam-dash](https://i.imgur.com/TOuv9bM.png)

 To **test pushing** some metric, execute in linux:<br>
 `echo "some_metric 3.14" | curl --data-binary @- https://push.example.com/metrics/job/blabla/instance/whatever`

-You see **labels** being applied to the pushed metric in the path after metrics.<br>
+You see **labels** being set to the pushed metric in the path.<br>
 Label `job` is required, but after that it's whatever you want,
 though use of `instance` label is customary.<br>
 Now in grafana, in **Explore** section you should see some results
 when quering for `some_metric`.

-The metrics sit on the pushgateway **forever** unless overwritten/deleted/shutdown
+The metrics sit on the pushgateway **forever**, unless deleted or container
-of the container.
-And if the values are there, prometheus will consider
-it the true value for every scrape of the pushgateway, not just
-at the moment it was first scraped.
+shuts down.
+Prometheus will not remove the metrics from it after scraping,
+it will keep scraping the pushgateway and store the value there with the time of
+scraping.

 To wipe the pushgateway clean<br>
 `curl -X PUT https://push.example.com/api/v1/admin/wipe`